SeanIsayama/Food-Recipe-Study/README.md

 ### Univariate Analysis

-To display the distribution of the number of ingredients, and the distribution of  calories of each recipe in our cleaned dataset, we decided to use histograms for our graphical analysis.
+To display the distribution of the number of ingredients, and the distribution of calories of each recipe in our cleaned dataset, we decided to use histograms for our univariate graphical analysis.

 <iframe src="assets/ingredients_hist.html" width=800 height=600 frameBorder=0></iframe>

 Above is a histogram that shows the distribution of the number of ingredients per recipe in our dataset.
-In this histogram, we can see that the majority of recipes are within the 5-15 ingredient range, with most of the outliers more than the majority – leading to a right- skewed distribution.
+In this histogram, we can see that the majority of recipes are within the 5-15 ingredient range, with most of the outliers being greater than the majority – leading to a right-skewed distribution.

 <iframe src="assets/calories_hist.html" width=800 height=600 frameBorder=0></iframe>

-Above is another histogram that shows the distribution of the number of calories per recipe in our dataset.
+Above is a histogram that shows the distribution of the number of calories per recipe in our dataset.
 In this histogram, we can see that the majority of recipes are within the 0-500 calorie range, with again most of the outliers being on the greater end – leading to a right-skewed distribution.

 ### Bivariate Analysis

-To create a visual for the relationship between the number of ingredients and the amount of calories (#), we decided to use a boxplot plotting the amount of calories against `'shopping_cart'`.
-We chose to use this graph for the purpose of easily being able to identify the min, quartile 1, median, quartile 3, max, and any outliers for each `'shopping_cart'` value.
+To create a visual for the relationship between the number of ingredients and the amount of calories (#), we decided to use a boxplot to display the amount of calories against `'shopping_cart'`.
+We chose to use this graph for the purpose of easily being able to identify the five-number summary and any outliers for each `'shopping_cart'` value.

 <iframe src="assets/bivariate_box_plot.html" width=800 height=600 frameBorder=0></iframe>

 Here are the boxplots as described above – with the y-axis measuring the amount of calories, and the x-axis representing each value in the column `'shopping_cart'`.
-We can observe that there appears to be an increase in the values for quartile 1, median, quartile 3, and max as the size of the shopping cart increases (with the exception of the `'light'` boxplot).
+We can observe that there appears to be an increase in the values for quartile 1, median, quartile 3, and max (ignoring outlisers) as the size of the shopping cart increases (with the exception of the `'light'` variable).
 This information suggests that there may be a level of positive correlation between the size of `'shopping_cart'` (which represents the number of ingredients) and the amount of calories per recipe.

 ### Interesting Aggregates